reichlab/covid19-forecast-hub/data-processed/README.md

 "Warning"s and "Message"s are informational, but may help prevent unwanted or incomplete forecasts from getting pushed to the repository.

+In addition to purely technical sanity checks, three plausibility checks are performed:

+- avoid quantile crossing: quantiles should be non-decreasing, e.g. it does not make sense to have a median of 500, but a 75% quantile of 400 in the same forecast.
+- avoid temporal inconsistencies: quantiles of *cumulative* forecasts should be non-decreasing over time.
+It does not make sense to predict a median of 500 one week ahead and a median of 400 two weeks ahead (for the same cumulative target and if both forecasts are issued at the same time).
+- avoid inconsistencies between incidence and cumulative forecasts: quantiles of cumulative deaths should not be below those of incident deaths for the same forecast horizon (as incident deaths are a subset of cumulative deaths).

+If inconsistencies are found here, the list returned by `validate_file` contains a table pointing you to the respective parts of your file which caused the problem.

 ## Meta-data